 \subsection{Conclusion}

-This paper explores the underactuated control of multiple fingers within a soft gripper, validating a controller that contain feedforward and feedback loops designed via algebraic methods.
+This paper explores the underactuated control of multiple fingers within a soft gripper, validating a controller that contains feedforward and feedback loops designed via stable model inversion.
 The soft fingers are designed based on an optimal design framework and their dynamical models are obtained by applying nonlinear mechanics.
 The feedforward controller is designed based on stable inversion of the system model matrix, while the feedback loop is incorporated to handle the system perturbations.
-Simulation results demonstrate the efficacy of the control algorithms in synchronizing both two-finger and three-finger grippers.
-Experimental validation further confirms the feasibility of synchronizing motions within a two-finger gripper setup.
-Even if there is a disturbance, the controller is able to adjust the systems to the reference.
+Simulation results demonstrate the efficacy of the control algorithms in controlling a two-finger gripper.
+Experimental validation further confirms the feasibility of coordinating motions within a two-finger gripper setup, achieving high-speed transient responses and minimal steady-state errors.
+Even if there is a disturbance, the controller is able to regulate the systems to the reference.
 The control strategy reduces the number of inputs (air pumps) which may benefit the implementation of multi-finger soft grippers.

 In the future, the proposed control theories will be extended to broader cases.
 The desired output functions are now restricted to the range space of the system model.
 The extended research will discuss if any solution exists when the desired output functions are out of the image space of the system model theoretically and experimentally.